New Algorithms for Incremental Minimum Spanning Trees and Temporal Graph Applications: The Strict

 \myparagraph{Path-max Queries.} A \pathmax{} query finds the maximum edge on the path between $u$ and $v$ on $T$.
 Relevant edges can be identified by first finding Least Common Ancestor (LCA) of $u$ and $v$ as $l$, and finding all edges from $u$ and $v$ to $l$.

 \myparagraph{Other Queries.} Other MST-related information can be easily maintained during updates.
-For example, we can easily modify the insertion function to maintain the membership of each edge in the MST.
-We can use a boolean flag for each edge to denote if it is in the MST.
+For example, we can modify the insertion function to maintain the membership of each edge in the MST.
+We can use a boolean flag for each edge to denote if it is in $T$.
 Note that an insertion can only cause one edge to alter in the MST.
-In \linkfunc{}, when inserting an edge $e$ incurs a replacement of another edge $e'$, we can directly change the boolean flag of both edges in $O(1)$ extra cost.
-Similarly, one can update the total weight of the MST after each insertion in $O(1)$ cost, or maintain an ordered-set of the edges in the MST in $O(\log n)$ cost.
+In \linkfunc{}, when inserting an edge $e$ incurs a replacement of another edge $e'$, we can directly change the flag of both edges in $O(1)$ extra cost.
+Similarly, one can update the total weight of the MST after each insertion in $O(1)$ cost.